EhmkeiLabs/EhmkeiLabs/README.md

 ## Objective

-To leverage my expertise in cloud security, AI, and automation to create impactful tools and resources that enhance cybersecurity practices, streamline compliance, and provide actionable insights for businesses.
-Through hands-on projects, innovative solutions, and continuous learning, I aim to empower organizations to achieve resilience and scalability in their cloud environments.
+To leverage my expertise in cyber security, AI, and automation to create impactful tools and resources that enhance cybersecurity practices, streamline compliance, and provide actionable insights for businesses.
+Through hands-on projects, innovative solutions, and continuous learning, I aim to empower organizations to achieve resilience and scalability in their environments.

 ## Skills